Antoinebr/docker-google-lighthouse-express/README.md

 ## API

-All the original tests are cached for 60min ( we keep track of this with the database )
+If you use the DB ll the original tests are cached for 60min ( we keep track of this with the database )

 ### Run a test